 Most people visit Isla Magdalena to see small penguins which migrate from Brazil and Peru to reproduce here for about 3 months a year during summer.
 In Pingüino Rey Park near Porvenir, you can see the biggest penguins in the world all year round.
-They are unique species which only live in Antarctica and Tierra del Fuego.
+They are unique species that only live in Antarctica and Tierra del Fuego.

 From Punta Arenas, you can either rent a car and drive by yourself or book a tour online.

-- Self-drive – there are 2 different options how to get there and both of them require a ferry ride as well.
+- Self-drive – there are 2 different options for how to get there and both of them require a ferry ride as well.
 The penguin park has a daily limit of visitors so make sure to book your tickets in advance.
-The Pingüino Rey Park is open year round Tuesday to Sunday and the entrance fee is 12,000 CLP (18 USD).
+The Pingüino Rey Park is open year-round Tuesday to Sunday and the entrance fee is 12,000 CLP (18 USD).
 For more info, check out their website.

 - Tour – includes transport and a guide but not the entrance fee.
 It costs 55,000 CLP (82USD) per person.